aviumlabs/phoenix/README.md

 This image is based on the Elixir Alpine docker image.

 The included `prepare` script will create a Phoenix Framework project without database support.
+It sets the container name to the same name given to the application.

 ## Naming Convention